dataiads/nuxt-module/README.md

 * `$errorRedirect` to fallback on mirrored domain product page when a critical error occurs
 * `$reportError` to report an error to Dataïads api

-This plugin cannot be disabled.
+These plugins cannot be disabled.

 ### Urls
 Exposes URL related functions